 Practical, general workplace training supported by an individualized learning plan developed by the employer, college, and student.
-Pre/Corequisite: ENRD 401 or equivalent External Hrs. = 21 Lecture Hrs. = 0, Lab Hrs. = 0,

-POFT 1392 - Special Topics in Administrative Assistant/Secretarial Science, General
+POFT 1392 - Special Topics in Administrative Assistant/Secretarial Science, General equivalent may replace ENRD 401).

 Topics address recently identified current events, skills, knowledge, and/or attitudes and behaviors pertinent to the technology or occupation and relevant to the professional development of the student.
 This course was designed to be repeated multiple times to improve student proficiency.

-Prerequisite: BCIS 1305 or POFI 1401 Pre/Corequisite: ENRD 401 or equivalent (READ 300 or equivalent may replace ENRD 401).
+Prerequisite: BCIS 1305 or POFI 1401